Water Heater Guide

-Vented Water Heaters are generally installed directly over the sink area and are commonly referred to as Point of Use Water Heaters.
-A Point of Use Water Heater has an open outlet and rely on the opening of a tap or valve on the inlet side to displace the hot water in the heater with the incoming cold water.
+Vented Heaters are generally installed directly over the sink area and are commonly referred to as Point of Use Heaters.
+A Point of Use Heater has an open outlet and rely on the opening of a tap or valve on the inlet side to displace the hot water in the heater with the incoming cold water.
 The open outlet ensures that any excess pressure in the heater is vented.
 Water expansion is accommodated by allowing the water to drip from the spout.

-Point of Use Water Heaters are ideal for use with single sink requirements for example in kitchens, surgeries, workshops and more.
+These are ideal for use with single sink requirements for example in kitchens, surgeries, workshops and more.

 The Domestic Water Dispenser will dispense copious amounts of chilled, filtered drinking water and boiled water too, which will make bottled water a thing of the past and your snail-paced kettle obsolete.
 Bottled water is incredibly wasteful with plastic bottles littering the environment, and bottled water is a lot more expensive than your mains water supply.
 A Water Dispenser will provide a constant, fresh, filtered water supply whenever and however you need it.

 Hand Dryers are sanitary devices that literally heat water droplets on your hands to dry them (their technology is similar to that of a hair dryer).
 A Hand Dryer is powered by electricity and can be installed onto the wall of a bathroom for example.
 A Hand Dryer removes the need for a towel, paper towels or any other wasteful or troublesome means of drying hands, making the domestic or commercial Hand Dryer the perfect ecological and economic hand drying solution.